AIRHEADS OILING SYSTEM AND RELATED ITEMS...

 The oil in the oil pan is 'sucked-up' through a very coarse strainer, and then goes to the oil pump.
-The high pressure oil output from the oil pump goes to the oil filter canister chamber & is applied to the OUTSIDE of the filter.
-In the early model, like the /5, the oil goes through the filter, and then into the engine via a short pipe, the filter chamber right end having a metal cap cover with a large single bolt in the cap.
-The flat plate covering the filter access hole requires a paper gasket.
+The high pressure oil output from the oil pump goes to the oil filter canister chamber & is applied to the outside of the oil filter.
+In the earliest models, like the /5, the oil goes through the filter, and then into the engine via a short pipe, the filter chamber right end having a metal cap cover with a large single bolt in the cap.
+That style and use of the flat plate covering the filter area access hole requires a paper gasket.

-On all Airheads, if the filter should get clogged in some fashion and oil not get into the central pipe in proper fashion, the pressure increases in the oil filter chamber.
+On all Airheads, if the filter should get clogged in some fashion and oil not get into the central pipe properly, the pressure increases in the oil filter chamber.
 A spring loaded ball-valve, located at the far inner end of the canister will open, allowing some oil to flow into the engine.
 The ball check valve should be inspected with a flashlight at oil filter changes.
 There have been instances of that ball check valve spring disintegrating....which could allow metal to go directly into the sensitive engine areas.
 There is little if any filtering, if the ball check valve is not intact and functioning.

-When the thermostat begins to heat up, and reaches ~176°F, it starts to open the passageways allowing SOME diversion of the oil that normally went from the cover plate outer hole to inner hole, and the diverted oil now goes to the oil cooler.
+When the thermostat begins to heat up, and reaches ~176°F, it starts to open the passageways allowing some diversion of the oil that normally went from the cover plate outer hole to inner hole, and the diverted oil now goes to the oil cooler.

-On the GS models with oil cooler (the GS has a NON-thermostat outer cover), there is a factory bulletin on the early covers.
+On the GS models with oil cooler (the GS has a non-thermostat outer cover), there is a factory bulletin on the early covers.
 The bulletin says to inspect the small hole in that cover, and if 2.0 mm, to drill it to 5/32" (that is 4 mm) diameter.
-That is the bypass port hole, the function of which is to allow SOME oil to flow, even if cold.
+That is the bypass port hole, the function of which is to allow some oil to flow, even if cold.
 Increasing the hole size reduces the amount of oil passing through the cooler.
-Speculation is that with the original smaller hole, some coolers ruptured with starts in quite cold weather from the VERY high oil pressure when the oil is very cold.
+Speculation is that with the original smaller hole, some coolers ruptured with starts in quite cold weather from the very high oil pressure when the oil is very cold.
 That hole is smaller in diameter than the hole in the thermostatic type covers (which is ~ 8 mm).
-The GS cover uses that specific internal hole size to ALWAYS allow some oil to flow to the cooler (radiator), and as the oil thins from heating up, more oil flows.
-The GS radiator SHOULD BE COVERED in quite cold weather to avoid OVER-cooling the oil.
-The advantage of the GS plate is that it is simple, and takes up less room in the canister area, and since the frame on the GS models is higher, the thermostat unit would NOT FIT those frames.
+The GS cover uses that specific internal hole size to always allow some oil to flow to the cooler (radiator), and as the oil thins from heating up, more oil flows.
+The GS radiator should be covered in quite cold weather to avoid over-cooling the oil.
+The advantage of the GS plate is that it is simple, and takes up less room in the canister area, and since the frame on the GS models is higher, the thermostat unit would not fit those frames.
 Take a look at a GS sometime.